TMJPEngineering/Rules-Standard-Workflow/Github/README.md

 ### Pull Requests

 - `master` branch *always* merge commit from `dev`
-- `dev` branch *always* merge commit from Developer Stage
-- In Developer Stage, *always* accept *rebase & merge* from issue, hotfix, and feature branches
+- `dev` branch *always* accept *rebase & merge* from issue, hotfix, and feature branches

 ### Locally

-Always run `git pull` in Developer Stage, `dev` branch, and `master` branch if those branches aren't updated in local.
+Always run `git pull` in `dev` branch if it isn't updated to local.

-For creating branch from Developer Stage, run this command:
+For creating branch from `dev`, run this command:

-- `git checkout -b <new-branch> <source-branch>`
+- `git checkout -b <new-branch> dev`
-  - This will create and switch to a new branch from source branch
+  - This will create and switch to a new branch from `dev`
-    - Example: `git checkout -b hotfix-auth john-branch`
+    - Example: `git checkout -b hotfix-auth dev`
-    - Example: `git checkout -b feature-message jam-branch`
+    - Example: `git checkout -b feature-message dev`
+    - Example: `git checkout -b issue-cors dev`

 Every first push in your branch, *always* run this: